keystonejs/keystone/.changeset/add-base-path.md

 '@keystone-6/core': minor
 ---

-Adds the ability to set Admin UI URL base path through `ui.basePath`
+Adds a new `ui.basePath` for changing the AdminUI's by changing to a dynamic `next.config.js`